tomasrudh/AutoShutdownSchedule/README.md

 ![Credential](images/Credential.png)

-## Create Variables for Subscription Name and time zone
+## Create Variables for Subscription Name, Time Zone and Azure Environment
 The runbook also needs to know which subscription to connect to when it runs.
 In theory, a runbook can connect to any subscription, so we must specify one in particular.
 This is easily done by setting up a variable in our automation account.
 - Open subscription in [Azure portal](https://portal.azure.com)
 - Note your target subscription name as shown in Browse > Subscriptions